-Top 10 Most Controversial Pro Wrestling MatchesThese are the most controversial wrestling matches in wrestling wither due to backstage politics, superstars using their backstage power to determine the outcome, a screw job finish, a matches buildup. or massive backlash from the fans.
+Top 10 Most Controversial Pro Wrestling MatchesThese are the most controversial wrestling matches in wrestling, either due to backstage politics, superstars using their backstage power to determine the outcome, a screwjob finish, a match's buildup, or massive backlash from the fans.

-12 years before the Montreal Screw job there was another screw job involving Wendi Richter and The Fabulous Moolah under the "The Spider Lady" gimmick, the plan was apparently concocted by Vince McMahon himself after Richter had refused to sign a new contract with the then WWF however Richter had claimed that she was still under her original 5 year contract though she had a couple of disagreements with the company, during the match Moolah went of script and pinned Wendi while the referee who was in on the plan counted the 1,2,3 even though Wendi had kicked out.
+Twelve years before the Montreal Screwjob, there was another screwjob involving Wendi Richter and The Fabulous Moolah under the "The Spider Lady" gimmick.
+The plan was apparently concocted by Vince McMahon himself after Richter refused to sign a new contract with the then-WWF.
+However, Richter claimed that she was still under her original 5-year contract, although she had a couple of disagreements with the company.
+During the match, Moolah went off script and pinned Wendi, while the referee, who was in on the plan, counted the 1-2-3 even though Wendi had kicked out.

-Long story short Andre pinned Hogan despite kicking out, Andre then surrendered the title and tried to give the title to Ted Dibiase.
+Long story short, Andre pinned Hogan despite Hogan kicking out.
+Andre then surrendered the title and tried to give it to Ted DiBiase.

-Sheik had Backlund in the Camel Clutch and refused to submit a few minutes later Backlund's manager Arnold Skaaland threw in the towel allowing The Iron Sheik to claim the WWE Championship.
+Sheik had Backlund in the Camel Clutch and Backlund refused to submit.
+A few minutes later, Backlund's manager, Arnold Skaaland, threw in the towel, allowing The Iron Sheik to claim the WWE Championship.

 The match isn't controversial, but the angle had some racist undertones.
 HHH cut a promo stating that people like Booker T would never become World Champions.
 The promo came off as racist.

-This was originally going to be a best of 3 series with Shawn winning at least one of their matches.
-However, Hogan didn't want to job, saying that he couldn't work the other 2 matches due to a nagging back injury.
-Michaels was then informed that it would be a one and done at Summerslam with Hogan winning.
+This was originally going to be a best-of-3 series with Shawn winning at least one of their matches.
+However, Hogan didn't want to job, saying that he couldn't work the other two matches due to a nagging back injury.
+Michaels was then informed that it would be a one-and-done at SummerSlam with Hogan winning.
 Michaels was pissed that Hogan would politic his way to a win, so he decided to oversell all of Hogan's offense to a comical degree in order to make a fool out of Hogan.
 Seriously, though, go watch this match on the Network to see Michaels flop around like a fish after a single Big Boot from Hogan.

-I remember watching it for the first time and I fought Hercules won when he had Hogan on the back breaker.
-30 plus years later with the audio of that match now improved with time I can hear Hogan saying I quit, but the referee didn't listened, now the biggest question is did Hogan pay off the referee before the match, if it's true oh oh its trouble in Hulkamania land.
+I remember watching it for the first time and I thought Hercules won when he had Hogan in the backbreaker.
+Thirty-plus years later, with the audio of that match now improved with time, I can hear Hogan saying I quit, but the referee didn't listen.
+Now the biggest question is, did Hogan pay off the referee before the match?
+If it's true, oh oh, it's trouble in Hulkamania land.